fsprojects/fantomas/docs/Documentation.md

 ### Format selection

-Fantomas provides limited support for formatted a selection of code in a file, using the `CodeFormatter.FormatSelectionAsync` function.
+Fantomas provides limited support for formatting a selection of code in a file, using the `CodeFormatter.FormatSelectionAsync` function.
 This is a very challenging domain, so not every scenario is covered.
 Fantomas is able to format:
 - Top-level declarations like [SynModuleDecl](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntax-synmoduledecl.html) and [SynModuleSigDecl](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntax-synmodulesigdecl.html).